thenfour/digifujam/readme.md

 Tip #2 is to use Edge.
 Chrome I find adds a lot of latency for MIDI devices.
 But Edge feels significantly more responsive.

+# Browser Compatibility
+This project aggressively uses latest tech in order to squeeze out features.
+I do all my development work an Chrome Windows, and smoke testing on Edge.

+- Chrome Windows will work best simply because that's where I do development.
+- Chrome Mac I expect full compatibility.
+I did not manage to get MIDI to work, but everything else looked fine.
+- Edge Windows should work because I smoke-test there occasionally.
+- Edge Mac I have never tested.
+- Firefox does not support MIDI, so it only works for spectators.
+- Safari does not support MIDI or ConstantSourceNode, so it's 100% incompatible.

+Feel free to report compatibility issues anyway.

 # tech stuff